Wang-Lin-boop/GeminiMol/README.md

 ![benchmark](.image/benchmark.png)

-_To ensure the accurate evaluation of the model's performance, we have additionally devised a high-performance baseline method utilizing molecular fingerprints.
+_To ensure the accurate evaluation of the model's performance, we have additionally devised a competitive-performance baseline method utilizing molecular fingerprints.
 This baseline method has demonstrated competitive performance compared to state-of-the-art traditional methods in the application tasks.
 GeminiMol has demonstrated comparable or even superior performance compared to the current state-of-the-art baseline method in various statistical metrics across these tasks.
-Furthermore, it demonstrates a remarkable ability to attain balanced superior performance across multiple diverse tasks without the necessity of additional fine-tuning or hyperparameter readjustment._
+Furthermore, it demonstrates a remarkable ability to attain balanced superior performance across multiple diverse tasks **without the necessity of additional fine-tuning or hyperparameter readjustment**._

 ## Installation